CiscoDevNet/terraform-provider-intersight/website/docs/d/asset_cluster_member.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_asset_cluster_member"
 description: |-
         A node within a cluster of device connectors.
-A Device Registration may contain multiple ClusterMembers with each holding the connection details of the device connector as well as the nodes current leadership within the cluster.
+A Device Registration may contain multiple ClusterMembers with each holding the connection details of the device connector as well as the node's current leadership state within the cluster.

 ---

 # Data Source: intersight_asset_cluster_member
 A node within a cluster of device connectors.
-A Device Registration may contain multiple ClusterMembers with each holding the connection details of the device connector as well as the nodes current leadership within the cluster.
+A Device Registration may contain multiple ClusterMembers with each holding the connection details of the device connector as well as the node's current leadership state within the cluster.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.